cpb68/HDRQA/README.md

 ```bash
 python ./assessment/HDRMetric.py
 ```
-\bf{Please make sure the LDR sequence is perfectly aligned with the reference sequence.}
+**Please make sure the LDR sequence is perfectly aligned with the reference sequence.**

 ## As loss function
 ### Usage: